-Comprising a General Introductory Outline of Universal History, Ancient and Modern, and a Series of separate Histories of every principal Nation that exists; their Rise, Progress, and Present Condition, the Moral and Social Character of their respective inhabitants, the Religion, Manners, and Customs, &c.
-By Samuel Maunder.
+Comprising a General Introductory Outline of Universal History, Ancient and Modern, and a Series of separate Histories of every principal Nation that exists; their Rise, Progress, and Present Condition, the Moral and Social Character of their respective inhabitants, their Religion, Manners, and Customs, &c.
+By SAMUEL MAUNDER.
 New Edition.
-Fep.
+Fcp.
 8vo.
 10s. cloth; bound in roan, 12s.